Policies & Regulations

 The interaction of a user’s personal computing equipment, connected to the District Network, is subject to this Procedure.
 Contents of a user’s personal computing equipment are subject to search by the District only by legal warrant.

-There may be times when a District employee may be exempted from certain provisions of this Procedure in order to perform their duties or assignments that are an established part of their job.
+There may be times when District employees may be exempted from certain provisions of this Procedure in order to perform their duties or assignments that are an established part of their job.

 Should an employee be directed by a supervisor to perform an activity that they believe may be in violation of this Procedure, or if they are given a directive which inhibits the employee in performing his/her duties or assignments, the employee may request that the directive and/or permission for exception be put in writing and signed by the supervisor.